pagopa/io-backend/README.md

 ```

 6. wait a couple of minutes to let the IDP start (or monitor the process in `logs/idp/wso2carbon.log`)
 7. run `scripts/import-spid-data.sh` to configure the local IDP
+8. copy `app/.env.example` to `app/.env` and fill the variables with your values
-8. point your browser to [https://italia-backend](https://italia-backend)
+9. point your browser to [https://italia-backend](https://italia-backend)

 If you are using Docker with a Docker Machine replace `localhost` with the IP of the Docker Machine
 ([More details here](https://docs.docker.com/machine/reference/ip/)).